Top 10 Best Sites

 How important your partner’s dependability, sex appeal, intelligence, etc. are to you are all things eHarmony wants to know, so you’ll need to click “not at all important,” “somewhat important,” or “very important” when the site presents you with a hypothetical characteristic, quality, or situation.

-We understand that this is a lot of information to take in, but eHarmony just wants to make sure it’s covering its bases.
+We understand that this is a lot of information to take in, but eharmony just wants to make sure it’s covering its bases.
 Filling out this questionnaire should be fun, and it shouldn’t feel like homework.
-Now that you know what to expect, here’s some advice for answering each question in a way that will make you feel satisfied and help bring you success on the site.
+Now that you know what to expect, here’s some advice for answering each question in a way that will make you feel satisfied and help bring you success on the online dating site and app.

 There’s no time limit here, so don’t rush through it.
 We said earlier that it could take about an hour for you to get through every question, so just sit back, relax, and enjoy the experience.
 You want to make sure you’re happy with your answers and that you’re portraying yourself correctly.
 After all, this is for your love life.